Skip to content

 Prerequisites and Basic Requirements

-• Ports: Ports 80 and 443 must be open on the server to handle HTTP and HTTPS traffic respectively.
+• Network Ports: Ports 80 and 443 must be open and accessible from the internet for SSL certificate validation and HTTPS traffic.

 FQDN of the Final Panel

-Note: Replace <Server ID> with the specific identifier for your server instance.
+Where <Server ID> is replaced by the specific identifier assigned to the server instance.

 File and Directory Structure

-The deployment utilizes the following directory structure for configuration and data:
+The application utilizes the following directory structure for configuration and data storage:

 Application Installation Process

 The application is deployed using Docker Compose.
-The installation relies on the jonasal/nginx-certbot container image.
+The deployment process involves the following steps:

 Docker Containers and Their Deployment